Iowa Commission of Latino Affairs

 Like all statewide boards and commissions, the Latino Affairs Commission is balanced for gender and political affiliation and it’s made up of seven Governor-appointed community members who volunteer their time to represent the Latino community in Iowa.

-According with Iowa Code 216A.15, the Iowa Commission of Latino Affairs has the following duties:
+According to Iowa Section Code 216A.15, the Iowa Commission of Latino Affairs has the following duties:

 1. Study the opportunities for and changing needs of the Latino population of this state.

 2. Serve as liaison between the office and the public, sharing information and gathering constituency input.

 3. Recommend to the board for adoption rules pursuant to chapter 17A as it deems necessary for the commission and office.